Lucasmiguelmac/coderio-trial/README.md

 Factories and fixtures are located on a `conftest.py` file inside the `tests` directory.

 You can change the pytest configuration in `pytest.ini`

+## Observations
+The second endpoint asked in the statement (the rating endpoint), does not need to get the Character's id both from the url and from the json object the endpoint is expecting.
+It's redundant.
+Nevertheless I proceeded to follow the statements as it is.